menison/AttentionBased_ASD-Screening/README.md

 ### Installation
 Extract the folder 'PyProjects' to drive F:/ to create the path 'F:/PyProjects'.
 The rest is straight-forward, just run the main file and follow the instructions on the screen.
-Additional instructions can be find within the 'User Guide: Operating Instructions' section of our book.
+Additional instructions can be found within the 'User Guide: Operating Instructions' section of our book.

 python main.py